cloudmesh/cloudmesh-pi-cluster/cloudmesh/cluster/k3/README.md

 ## Install
-Note: The install command currently works by setting up Kubernetes on your master and workers, but is having issues adding the worker nodes to the master cluster.
+**Note**: The install command currently works by setting up Kubernetes on your master and workers, but is having issues adding the worker nodes to the master cluster.
 Fix coming soon.
 ```
 pi k3 install --master=MASTER --workers=WORKERS
 ```
-Note: If you have never enabled containers on your raspberry pis before, please look at the first
+**Note**: If you have never enabled containers on your raspberry pis before, please look at the first option listed below

 ### Other options for install
 Enabling Containers: For Kubernetes to work, you must enable containers.
-To do this, append the following command to the install command above.
+To do this, append the following command to the install command above to enable containers on the master and workers you list.
 ```
 --step=enable_containers
 ```